 “I am overwhelmed and so grateful to win this award,” said Ms Goffman.
 “Art prizes present a conundrum.
 I have mixed feelings, if only every artist in this exhibition could be awarded $20,000.
 It’s brave to make art, we make ourselves vulnerable and we’re not always rewarded for it.”

 The judge of the biennial prize - Lisa Slade, Assistant Director, Artistic Programmes, Art Gallery of South Australia - described STILL as ‘a game changer’.

 “STILL has placed the still life genre at the heart of contemporary art practice.
 There is a real sense that something new is happening here,” she said.

 Still Winner Sarah Goffman with her work ‘Asian Table’

-There's so much to see and do during the exhibition period.
-Take a guided tour of the Still: National Still Life Award 2017 exhibition with gallery staff and join the conversation with exhibition judge, Lisa Slade, and some of the exhibiting artists.
+There was so much to see and do during the 2017 exhibition period.
+Guided tours of the Still: National Still Life Award 2017 exhibition with gallery staff allowed guests to join the conversation with exhibition judge, Lisa Slade, and some of the exhibiting artists.

 The opening weekend featured live demonstrations from some of the Still finalists along with artist talks, tours and entertainment.

-Join us in December for a series of entertaining illustrated talks by John Bennett on the multifaceted nature of the still life genre, from Elizabeth Cummings to Coorte, Morandi to Magritte, Andy Warhol to Zurbarán and the current show.
+In December there was a series of entertaining illustrated talks by John Bennett on the multifaceted nature of the still life genre, from Elizabeth Cummings to Coorte, Morandi to Magritte, Andy Warhol to Zurbarán and the current show.